aliceoq/help-center-content/docs/tutorials/en/using-recaptcha-at-checkout.md

 * **Interface adaptation:** when enabling the feature, you must adapt your store’s order creation interface (desktop and mobile).
 Otherwise, order creation will be affected.
 Learn more about how to adapt the interface in [reCAPTCHA's integration guide.](https://developers.vtex.com/vtex-rest-api/docs/recaptcha)
 * **Consequences for the account:** enabling the feature implies that it will be used in the entire account, including all stores and sub-accounts.
-* **Performing tests:** you must have a [Beta environment](https://help.vtex.com/en/tutorial/acessar-o-ambiente-beta-pelo-dominio-myvtex-com--3BHM289568gcSwk2O80Asu) and use [Checkout V6](https://help.vtex.com/en/tutorial/ativar-o-checkout-v6--7qVqv3ptRvpVVplrvg8ruH) to test the feature.
+* **Performing tests:** you must use the [Beta environment](https://help.vtex.com/en/tutorial/acessar-o-ambiente-beta-pelo-dominio-myvtex-com--3BHM289568gcSwk2O80Asu) with [Checkout V6](https://help.vtex.com/en/tutorial/ativar-o-checkout-v6--7qVqv3ptRvpVVplrvg8ruH) to test the feature without impacting your store in production.

 ## Application rule